johnnygangoo/LyricalGenius/JohnnyGangoo_LyricalGenius.md

 exactly what connections are being made throughout the system.
 Next this project is one that can be broken down into parts.
 Developers can be working on the connection side while another on the front end side, that is why git is very import here, by merging all the changes and consistently bug fixing we will be able to create a
 **mainline** that represents all of our ideas.
-On top of that all of us will gain experience on both the backend and frontend because by the way the connections will be made we need to be communative with eachother about what happens when a user clicks a certain button or when an invalid response is sent, etc.
+On top of that all of us will gain experience on both the backend and frontend because by the way the connections will be made we need to be communatative with each other about what happens when a user clicks a certain button or when an invalid response is sent, etc.

 ##  Conceptual Design
 This project will build off of an already existing open source lyric scraper project.
 Along with that, Genius and Twilio both have api's that can be used for free.
 HTML/CSS will be used for design and styling parts of the